 Copyrighted by the Associated Press and used with their permission.

 There are 2.2 million prisoners in correctional facilities today.
 About 4.8 million people are on parole or probation.
-2.7 million children have a parent in prison.

 Other Statistics on Crime and Recidivism